 For twelve years, I stepped along a predetermined path.
 I couldn’t lose control of my routine because failure meant seizure, hospital, or nerve and organ damage, so I glamorized a life of regularity.
 It insulated me from the curiosity of anything different.

 Instead, she and Offerman drive back to Olympus Peak in his truck, but I stay behind to close my eyes for an hour.
-I’ll probably never know how deep my selfish sleep betrayed Mia, but it still haunts me.
 After I wake, she and Offerman are back without any luck.
 The first locksmith Offerman calls is a scammer who heckles us in a language we don’t know.
 Although we’re exhausted and worried, we insist on refusing his scheme.
 Eventually, we find the keys on my suggestion (Offerman’s truck, wedged in the middle seat where Mia sat).
 It’s a bittersweet victory, of course.

 We haven’t slept in 24 hours, save for my hour-nap, and we pour an Oregon brewed beer to celebrate before we rest.